nitred/nr-wg-mtu-finder/README.md

     ```
 1. Start the server script with the following command.
     ```bash
-    # Example: The script cycles peer MTUs from 1280 to 1290 in steps of 2
+    # Example: The script cycles server MTUs from 1280 to 1290 in steps of 2
     nr-wg-mtu-finder --mode server --mtu-min 1280 --mtu-max 1290 --mtu-step 2 --server-ip 10.2.0.1
     ```